mmikowski/hi_score/README.md

   $ xhi build && google-chrome build/latest/dist/ex0*.html

 ```
 The `xhi build` command will install vendor assets; manage, setup, and patch vendor files for development; configure and start an HTTP server; Lint code with JSLint and other checkes, check TODO items; run all regression test suites; calculate and report test coverage; minimize, obsfucate, and package a distribution with a unique build number.
+If it is successful, Chrome will open to show you two simple example applications.

 Yes, we know the examples are lame.
 We promise to make them more exciting in the future.

 ---
 ## Key benefits
+**`hi_score`** can really jump-start web client development.
+With lots of hard stuff resolved out-of-the-box, we can focus on improving things that really matter, like the JavaScript, HTML, CSS and application logic.
+It provides many highly desirable capabilities that can be otherwise very difficult to orchestrate:

 - Automated full-lifecycle best practice with the `xhi` tool
-- Integrated with GIT and NPM lifecycles
+- Integration with GIT and NPM lifecycles
 - Fully managed vendor assets including SCMS controlled patching,
   deployment, packaging, and distribution
+- Vendor assets include JavaScript, CSS, Fonts, Images, and others
-- Integrated development server using HTTPS and HTTP2 (WIP)
+- Development web server (WIP HTTPS and HTTP/2)
-- TDD with drop directory and code coverage reports
+- TDD with JSDOM, drop directory and code coverage reports
+- Linting (JSLint, whitespace check, strict check, TODO check)
+- Automatic install of comprehensive commit-hook
-- Battle-tested `xhi` libraries with 98% coverage of core utilities
+- Battle-tested `xhi` libraries with 99% coverage of core utilities
-- One-touch build with deployment-ready distributions
+- Automatic namespacing and run-time control of CSS using [PowerCSS][_11]
+- All code written to a consistent [standard][_04]
 - Type safety using [type-casting][_05]
-- Consistent [code style][_03]
+- Integrated browsable HTML documentation using markdown and `pandoc`
-- Example applications
+- Two simple example applications
 - Placeholders for future lifecycle phases
+- Compression and shuffling of property key symbols
+- One-touch make ensures dozens of prequisites and tests pass and then
+  creates a unique build id with pristine distribution directory, metadata,
+  and coverage reports.

 ---
 ## The xhi tool
-The `xhi` tool automates almost every conceivable stage of the SPA development process using researched best practice.
-The configuration is stored in the NPM `package.json` file and is used to support all [NPM lifecycle scripts][_38].
-The `xhi` will run the multiple number of stages to attain a goal (See [below][#run-lifecycle-stages]) and will abort with guidance instructions if any prerequisite stage cannot be met.
+The `xhi` tool automates best practice for almost every conceivable stage of the SPA development life cycle.
+All configuration in the NPM `package.json` file.

+The `xhi` tool resolves goal and environment prerequisites so we won't forget to run a necessary stage to attain a desired goal.
+For example, if we run 'xhi build' right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm librares*.
+If we run it again, many stages will be omitted because they aren't needed again.
+If we run `dev_upgrade` all the `npm` packages be updated to the latest revision the system will do the right thing and re-install our `npm` packages, re-setup the environment, and re-test the codebase.
+See the [Run Lifecycle Stages section](#run-lifecycle-stages) below for more detail.

 The full-lifecycle stages supported by `xhi` are shown below.
 Those marked 1.4.x are placeholder which will be addressed in the next major release.
 ```
   $ xhi help all
     xhi>  START Stage 00 help